EduardGomezEscandell/mpi-wrapper-cxx/demos/mandelbrot/README.md

 ; The height is auto-adjusted with image aspect ratio
 span:        4.0        # positive integer

-; Width and heigh of the image, in pixels
+; Width and height of the image, in pixels
 img_width:   1920       # positive integer
 img_height:  1080       # positive integer